 - Has put the appropriate rent cost and is reviewing the rent regularly

 - Is showing the property to prospective tenants

 There are specific formulas set out for the fees associated with advertising and re-letting.
-However, the formula does not apply if:

-- You (the tenant) continue to pay rent until the end of the fixed term lease, as the lease obligations are met.
+- You (the tenant) continue to pay rent until the end of the fixed-term lease, as the lease obligations are met.

 |Advertising cost||Advertising cost x number of weeks left on the agreement / divided by ¾ of the whole tenancy term|